All Templates

 Ranking

-Please rank the following priorities for a community microgrid (drag to order, top = most important).
+Please rank the following priorities for a community microgrid from most to least important.

 Drag to order (top = most important)